iRobotEducation/root-docs/README.md

 ![Root Bluetooth connection illustration](images/root-connect.png)

 Advanced users can access even more capabilities using the downloadable [iRobot Education Python 3 SDK](https://github.com/iRobotEducation/irobot-edu-python-sdk) or in-browser Python coding experience within the [iRobot Education Python Web Playground](https://python.irobot.com/).
-All of these coding interfaces implement the openly documented [Bluetooth® Low Energy protocol](https://github.com/iRobotEducation/root-robot-ble-protocol) used by the Root robots.
+All of these coding interfaces implement the openly documented [Root Bluetooth Low Energy protocol](https://github.com/iRobotEducation/root-robot-ble-protocol) used by the robots.
 If you are having issues with your Bluetooth connection, please see the FAQ below.

 ## Care and Cleaning